Reading time: 18 min.

 How does red light therapy for hair work?

-While the scientific community has not yet reached a definitive agreement regarding the exact mechanism which makes red light therapy work, researchers do have some solid theories.
+While the scientific community has yet to reach a definitive agreement regarding the exact mechanism that makes red light therapy work, researchers do have some solid theories.

-The most widely accepted is that as focused red or near-infrared light penetrates your scalp, it stimulates an enzyme called cytochrome c oxidase found in the mitochondria of our cells [5].
-This creates a biochemical reaction, increasing mitochondrial activity, which leads to releasing nitric oxide and producing higher quantities of a substance called adenosine triphosphate (ATP) [5].
+The most widely accepted is that as focused red or near-infrared light penetrates your scalp, it stimulates an enzyme called cytochrome c oxidase found in the mitochondria of our cells [7].
+This creates a biochemical reaction, increasing mitochondrial activity, which leads to faster production of a substance called adenosine triphosphate (ATP) [7].

-ATP has a role in transporting energy to your tissues, providing the hair follicles with the necessary resources to remain in the anagen phase for longer and thus stimulating strand growth and postponing their natural shedding.
+ATP is the main energy molecule of the cells and it plays a role in transporting energy to your tissues, providing the hair follicles with the necessary resources to remain in the growth phase of your natural hair growth cycle for longer.
+This helps increase strand production and decrease the duration of the shedding phase.

 Does red light therapy block DHT?

-There are currently no scientific studies linking red light therapy to DHT blocking.
-While some treatments for hair loss, such as Finasteride, do work by blocking this androgen hormone, other therapies, such as LLLT, rely on other mechanisms of action to stimulate hair growth.
+There are currently no scientific studies linking red light therapy to blocking Dihydrotestosterone (DHT).
+While some treatments for hair loss, such as Finasteride, work by blocking this androgen hormone, other therapies, such as LLLT, rely on different mechanisms of action to stimulate hair growth.

 Is red light therapy good for your hair?